cleverml/.github/profile/README.md

 ## Projects
 ### CleverGARS
 Our Generative Art Recommendation System (GARS) uses live feedback to enhance the stable diffusion process.
-We optimize satisfaction by backpropogating over prompts, producing stunning and relavent images.

 ### CleverChain
 CleverChain began with a collection of advanced Retrival Augmented Generation (RAG) Natural Language Agents.
 Together, these agents can provision and